 New Mexico Mineral, natural gas, and oil extraction tax

 Corporate franchise and income tax in New Mexico

 New Mexico Gross receipts tax

 New Mexico Pass-through entity taxes

 Sales tax and use taxes in New Mexico

 IRS Federal Taxes

 Your tax accountant might also recommend for your New Mexico LLC to be taxed with the IRS as a Corporation.
 In this case, your LLC in New Mexico can still be taxed as an S-Corp or as a C-Corp.
-You will need to discuss this with your New Mexico accountant, since it usually works for only certain kinds of business, and business that are earning $100,000 a year or more.
+You will need to discuss this with your New Mexico accountant since it usually works for only certain kinds of business, and business that is earning $100,000 a year or more.

 New Mexico Secretary of State